NKA17/MapMaker/README.md

 # Hot Fixes
 If a hotfix is ever needed, the hotfix branch can pull latest from the current release, the fix can be made, and merged back into release.
 Then that release is merged back into master.
 Since different things can be deprecated in different ways between releases, a hotfix may need to be made for each release (hotfix/release/x).

+# Stories/Feature
+No story board currently exists, so for now just make feature branches for an intened change.

+When a story board exists...
+Pick a story (you can make one too).
+Create your feature branch from the develop branch.
+If your story is called 'RPG-19 Cool Feature' name your feature branch 'feature/RPG-19-CoolFeature'.
+After completing your work, make a PR from your feature into develop.